sauber/deno-dataframe/README.md

 const distributed: DataFrame = dataframe.distribute("n");
 ```

-Take log2 of each value in column:
+Take log of each value in column:

 ```typescript
 // Column "n" will have values 0 and 0.6931471805599453